marlosirapuan/vscode-theme-nord-deep/README.md

 See [CHANGELOG.md](./CHANGELOG.md)

 ### Feature
-* HMLTL, CSS, Javascript, Typescript, Ruby, PHP, Elixir, Python, Java, C, C++
+* HTML, CSS, Javascript, Typescript, Ruby, PHP, Elixir, Python, Java, C, C++

 #### Suggested extension to use with the theme